 Financial modeling summarizes your startup's expenses and earnings, usually in a spreadsheet, that you can use to calculate how a decision will impact your company.
 Not only that, it helps anticipate if and when your company can run into financial hardship.

-Why should founders care about building a financial model?
+A Financial Model: Why should founders care about building one?

 A startup needs money, and that's no secret.
 Plus, understanding how your company is operating is crucial for its long-term success.
 So, founders should build a financial model because it provides a tool to help you manage these two critical aspects.